 Have you had therapy?

 I had therapy over a two year period prior to beginning my training as a counsellor.
-During my training I undertook 50+ hours of personal therapy and 2 hours each week in group therapy for the duration of training.
+During my training I undertook 50+ hours of personal therapy and 2 hours each week in group therapy for the duration of training (6 years).
 Each of the training courses I have undertaken have required me to present my own issues and concerns during skills sessions and residential weeks.
 The more I can be aware and understand myself the more I am able to meet and understand others in their experience.
-I believe this personal journey necessary to learning how to be with others.
+I believe this personal journey necessary to learning how to be with myself and others.

 How many sessions will I need?